Academic Partners

 University Support Through ARCS Scholar Awards

 An ARCS Foundation Utah Scholar Award is a prestigious, unrestricted award of $15,000 that provides an essential tool for recruiting and retaining top students to the University of Utah College of Engineering and the University of Utah School of Medicine John A. Moran Eye Center.
-This award qualifies recipients for other funding for their full PhD program.
+Depending on the department, the ARCS award qualifies recipients for other funding for their full PhD program.

 Learn more about our supported programs at the U of U.